ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.2.1

 __One more round of major chages before tagging this version.
-I can move to one Newton code (nsol.jl) and one PTC code (ptcsol.jl) without sacrificing clarity or killing myself.
-This change should not break anything, but will cost me some time to test it and rewrite Chapters 1 and 2.__
+This change should not break anything, but will cost me some time to test it and rewrite Chapters 1 and 2.
+This is how book projects work.__

 This is the package with the solvers and test problems for